ITEA3-Measure/SMM-Designer/README.md

 # SMM-Designer
-Extension for Modelio modeling tool dedication to measure models in SMM standard
+Extension for Modelio modeling tool dedicated to measure models in SMM standard